Light, delicate texture and fresh, herbaceous flavours.

 Whilst on holiday in Sicily in 2014 they read about a goats’-cheese maker ‘living the good life’ which prompted them to give up their successful careers as teacher and project manager, and start making cheese one-day a week.
 One of the first things they did was to read The Courtyard Dairy’s blog (www.thecourtyarddairy.co.uk/

-In September 2017 Fraser and Rachel were awarded a grant to help them to build a dairy on their own small-holding.
+In September 2017 ‘Norton & Yarrow’ were awarded a grant to help them to build a dairy on their small-holding in Oxfordshire.
 Thus, in 2018, they moved their cheese-making to their own farm and so completed the circle.

 Sinodun Hill cheese is named after a local chalk hill in the Thames valley overlooking the creamery.
 Sinodun in turn takes its name from the Celtic word ‘Seno-Dunum’ which means ‘Old Fort’.